osaraivamatheus/osaraivamatheus/README.md

 # Hi, I'm Matheus!

-I am a Master in Statistics and Actuary.
+I'm master in Statistics and Actuary.
 Statistical inference and modeling make up my main passions within the academy.
 I currently work as a statistician/data scientist in machine learning models for detecting financial fraud, which was also the subject of [my master's thesis.](http://repositorio.ufla.br/handle/1/49447)

 ## Languages